chainguard-dev/edu/content/chainguard/administration/custom-idps/okta/index.md

 Now that your Okta application is ready, you can create the custom identity provider.

-First, log in to Chainguard with `chainctl`, using an OIDC provider like Google, Github, or GitLab to bootstrap your account.
+First, log in to Chainguard with `chainctl`, using an OIDC provider like Google, GitHub, or GitLab to bootstrap your account.

 ```sh
 chainctl auth login